 To acquire a medical report, a physical examination—or at least a trip to the doctor—could be required.
-In addition, lab work such as drug testing may also be necessary.
+Also, lab work such as drug testing may be necessary.
 If that medical appointment or lab work is not fully covered by insurance, a co-pay or amount towards a deductible may be incurred.

 4. Notary Fees

-In the slew of documents which prospective adoptive parents must submit in the course of an adoption case are affidavits or documents requiring notarization.
+In the slew of documents that prospective adoptive parents must submit in the course of adoption, the case is affidavits or documents requiring notarization.
 When notarization is required, the person signing the document must appear before a notary public who observes the signature being made.
-The National Notary Organization defines a notary public as an official appointed by state government to serve “as an impartial witness in performing a variety of official fraud-deterrent acts related to the signing of important documents.”
+The National Notary Organization defines a notary public as an official appointed by the state government to serve “as an impartial witness in performing a variety of official fraud-deterrent acts related to the signing of important documents.”

 How is fraud deterred?
 The notary must verify the person signing is indeed the individual named as the signer in the document.
 Production of valid identification such as a driver’s license may be required.
 The notary is also tasked with determining that the signer is freely and knowingly affixing his signature to the important paper, as opposed to doing so as the result of fraud or duress.